8bitbuddhist/PixelMaestro-Studio/docsrc/Home.rst

 **What devices are supported by PixelMaestro Studio?**

-PixelMaestro Studio can control any device that can run the PixelMaestro library and supports serial communication.
+PixelMaestro Studio can control any device running the PixelMaestro library over a serial or TCP/IP connection.
 This includes Arduino, Raspberry Pi, Teensy, etc.

 **How do I connect my device to PixelMaestro Studio?**

-Plug in your device over USB, then follow the instructions in the :doc:`Device Tab <Device-Tab>` page.
+Follow the instructions in the :doc:`Device Tab <Device-Tab>` page.

 **When I click Connect on the Device Tab, nothing happens or I get an error message**

-Make sure you have read and write access to the serial port that the device is connected on.
+If you're connecting over serial, make sure you have read and write access to the serial port that the device is connected on.
 Also, check that the port isn't currently being used by another process.

+If you're using TCP/IP, make sure the IP address is correct, that the port is open on the device, and that your firewall isn't blocking traffic.

 **My device is connected, but when I upload a Cuefile or enable Live Updates, nothing happens**